Peripheral neuropathy: Mononeuropathy

 Mononeuropathy is a type of neuropathy that only affects a single nerve.
 Diagnostically, it is important to distinguish it from polyneuropathy because when a single nerve is affected, it is more likely to be due to localized trauma or infection.
+Diabetes mellitus is a confounding example due its diabetic lumbosacral radiculoplexus neuropathy variant, presenting as a single-nerve femoral neuropathy though additional signatures indicate it is not a true femoral neuropathy.

 The most common cause of mononeuropathy is physical compression of the nerve, known as compression neuropathy.
 Carpal tunnel syndrome and axillary nerve palsy are examples.
 Direct injury to a nerve, interruption of its blood supply resulting in (ischemia), or inflammation also may cause mononeuropathy.